victlu/opentelemetry-specification/specification/metrics/sdk.md

 ### An example of SDK implementation

-SDK expand combination of attribute keys/values of each measurement and direct each distinct combination to a different instance of an aggregator.
+SDK expand each Measurement's Attribute by the combination of key/value pairs.
+For each distinct combination, SDK will route to an instance of a configured aggregator.

 ```text
 +------------------+  +-------------------------------------------------------------+